Progressus-io/postnl-for-woocommerce/readme.txt

 == Changelog ==

+= 5.5.0 (2024-xx-xx) =
+* Add: Compatibility with the new WooCommerce Product Editor.

 = 5.4.2 (2024-07-03) =
 * Fix: Error "Invalid nonce" when trying to delete labels.
 * Fix: Orders list fatal error if order have deleted product.